International students at CMU...

-Pregnancy Coverage — please take note of the policy wording regarding pregnancy for students or their spouses.
+Please take note of the policy wording regarding pregnancy for students or their spouses.
 "Where pregnancy commences after the Effective Date of this Policy, or within the 30 days prior to the Effective Date, when this Policy is purchased at the time of enrollment in a college or university, prenatal care, childbirth and newborn care (up to age 15 days) are covered up to a combined Benefit Maximum of $25,000.
 The insurance must be in effect for the entire term of the pregnancy.
 Serious complications due to pregnancy are covered up to an additional maximum of $25,000.
 Serious complications do not include normal conditions of pregnancy including but not limited to morning sickness, spotting, ultrasounds, blood and urine testing, including testing for gestational diabetes." (taken from guard.me Drug Card Policy)

-What is application fraud and why is it serious?
+Application fraud and why it is serious

 - It is an act of serious academic misconduct to provide any false or misleading information (either by omission or commission) in your application.

 - It is your responsibility to ensure that your application information and all supporting documentation is truthful, complete and correct.
 CMU reserves the right to verify any information provided as part of your application.

 - If it is proven, or if the university has reasonable grounds to conclude, that any information in your application, or in any of the material submitted in support of your application, is determined to be false or misleading, or written by a third party including a recruiter, your application may be invalidated at the absolute and sole discretion of CMU.